 Aspergillus can invade areas of your body other than your lungs, such as your sinuses.
 In your sinuses, the fungus can cause a stuffy nose sometimes accompanied by drainage that may contain blood.
 Fever, facial pain and headache may also occur.

 When to see a doctor

 If you have asthma or cystic fibrosis, see your doctor whenever you notice a change in your breathing.
 Although aspergillosis may not be the cause, it's important to have breathing problems evaluated.

 If you have a weakened immune system and develop an unexplained fever, shortness of breath or a cough that brings up blood, get immediate medical care.
 In the case of invasive aspergillosis, prompt treatment is crucial.
-In some cases, treatment with antifungal medication begins as soon as aspergillosis is suspected, even before testing has pinpointed the diagnosis.
+In some cases, treatment with antifungal medication begins as soon as aspergillosis is suspected, even before testing has confirmed the diagnosis.